[Editor’s note: This guest post comes to us from Renée Denier. To submit a guest post, email firstname.lastname@example.org]

 [Infographic] Are Businesses Too Confident About Cybersecurity?

-Between constant headlines of cyber breaches and attacks, the stakes have never been higher when it comes to the financial and reputational fallout of poor cybersecurity preparedness.
+Between constant headlines of cyber breaches and attacks, the stakes have never been higher when it comes to the financial and reputational fallout of poor business cybersecurity ideas and preparedness.

 Several findings from this survey include: